Brewzone/TFTBREW/README.md

 My system uses a Raspberry Pi3 for data logging and for storing the various sketches opening the system up for many more projects.

 An oscilliscope being the next project I have in mind.

+The Output relay on pin 43 has been used for time proportional control with a 1 second window operating at 400hz which is controlled by 16 bit timer 5.

+The original code uses 8 bit timer 2.

+There are 6 timed stages available for example 50C for 15 mins then 66C for 90 mins followed by mashout at 68C for 10 mins with the remaining timed stages for hop additions and the boil.

+Let Me know what You think at brewzone@hotmail.co.uk